 - You’ll need to also ask if the artist would have any additional touring needs that might impact your budget (travel, rented gear, housing, etc._

 Close your inquiries by thanking them for all of the information.
-Letting them know who to keep in contact with, and making a reasonable commitment to them about when you will be able to let them know if you can make a firm offer.
+Letting them know who to keep in contact with, and making a reasonable commitment to them about when you will be able to let them know if you can make an offer.
+Emphasize that your communication thus far was only an inquiry, not an offer or contract.
 Ask them to please be in touch with you if they have a competing interest in the date you have discussed, before they offer that date to someone else.

 If you would like any assistance drafting your inquiries, or would like us to look over your letters before you send them, please don’t hesitate to ask the event advisors in Student Programs.